Submit an online intake application through our website

 Legal Aid helps with legal problems or cases in the District of Columbia.

 If you do not live in DC, but your legal problem or case is in DC, we may be able to help you.

 If your legal problem or case is in another city or state, go to LawHelp.org to find help in that city or state.

 Legal Aid only helps with some types of legal problems.

-If we are unable to help you, we may be able to give you referral information about other legal organizations that might be able to help you.
+Legal Aid cannot help everyone who might be eligible for our services.
+If we cannot help you, we may be able to give you referral information for other legal organizations.

 What happens when I apply for help online?

 Legal Aid reviews your application and tries to get back to you within 2 weeks